Horstead with Stanninghall: History

 Horstead's name is of Anglo-Saxon origin and derives from the Old English for horse place whilst Stanninghall's name is also of Anglo-Saxon origin and derives from the Old English for the land of Stan's people.

 In the Domesday Book, Horstead is listed as a settlement of 47 households in the hundred of Taverham.
 In 1086, the village was part of the East Anglian estates of King William I. Whereas, Stanninghall is listed as a settlement of 9 households also in the hundred of Taverham.
 In 1086, the village was part of the East Anglian estates of King William I.

 Horstead Mill was built in the 1700s as a watermill on the River Bure.
 The mill was the last to operate on the River Bure and was supposedly one of the most photographed watermills in England.
 The mill was destroyed by a fire in 1963.

 In 1835, Horstead Hall was built in the parish and was originally the residence of Edward Harbord, Baron Suffield.
 During the Second World War, the base was used for cipher operations.

-In the Twentieth Century, a tuberculosis sanatorium was built in Stanninghall.
+In the 20th century, a tuberculosis sanatorium was built in Stanninghall.

 On 22 November 1944, a De Havilland Mosquito of No. 68 Squadron RAF crashed in Horstead whilst on a patrol from RAF Coltishall after clipping some trees.
 The only two casualties were the two American crewmen: Lieutenant Samuel W. Peebles and Ensign Eric R. Grinndal.

 Meyton Bridge in Horstead is the site of reported haunting on 19 May every year by a ghostly carriage said to be driven by Sir Thomas Boleyn on the evening of his daughter, Anne Boleyn's, execution.

 Geography

-According to the 2021 census, Horstead and Stanninghall has a population of 977 people which shows a decrease from the 1,184 people recorded in the 2011 census.
+According to the 2021 census, Horstead and Stanninghall has a population of 977 people, a decrease from the 1,184 people recorded in the 2011 census.

 All Saints' Church

-Horstead's church dates from the Fourteenth Century.
-All Saints' is located on Rectory Road and has been Grade II listed since 1984.
-All Saints' is no longer open for Sunday service.
+Horstead's church dates from the 14th century.
+All Saints is located on Rectory Road and has been Grade II listed since 1984.
+It is no longer open for Sunday service.

-All Saints' was restored in 1879 by Richard Phipson yet still boasts several Seventeenth Century memorials and a set of royal arms from the reign of Queen Anne.
+All Saints was restored in 1879 by Richard Phipson but retains several 17th century memorials and a set of royal arms from the reign of Queen Anne.

 Governance

 Horstead with Stanninghall is part of the electoral ward of Coltishall for local elections and is part of the district of Broadland.

-The village's national constituency is Broadland and Fakenham which has been represented by the Conservative Party's Jerome Mayhew MP since 2019.
+The village is in the constituency of Broadland and Fakenham which has been represented by Jerome Mayhew of the Conservative Party since 2019.

 War Memorial

-Horstead & Stanninghall War Memorial is large latin-cross at the junction of Mill Road and Norwich Road.
+Horstead & Stanninghall War Memorial is large Latin cross at the junction of Mill Road and Norwich Road.
 The memorial was completed in October 1921 and unveiled in November by John Willink, Dean of Norwich and Michael Falcon, MP for East Norfolk.
 The following names are listed for the First World War: